-As a person that loves travelling, going on new adventures and leisure cycling I was very excited to go on a walking and cycling trip on the Camino del Norte, I knew it was my kind of holiday.
+As a person that loves traveling, going on new adventures, and leisure cycling I was very excited to go on a walking and cycling trip on the Camino del Norte, I knew it was my kind of holiday.

-When I travel to new destinations I try to fit in as many attractions, towns, cities and landmarks as possible on my schedule.
+When I travel to new destinations I try to fit in as many attractions, towns, cities, and landmarks as possible on my schedule.
 I always think that I may not have the chance to go back to these places and that I have to make the most out of them.

-Thanks to my hectic schedules while travelling, I have gotten to know many places in a short period of time.
+Thanks to my hectic schedules while traveling, I have gotten to know many places in a short period of time.
 If you share my way of thinking about the cycling tour I am going to tell you about will suit you perfectly.

-I went on this trip with Claire, Emmet and Arturo, my colleagues from Camino ways.
+I went on this trip with Claire, Emmet, and Arturo, my colleagues from Camino ways.
 Our tour started in the facto-capital of the Basque Country; Bilbao.
 This city is surrounded by green mountains, it has a lovely old town and it is also home to one of the Guggenheim’s museums.

 Our first destination was Castro Urdilaes so the following morning we started our journey early; we walked along the side of the Nervion River and passed the stunning Guggenheim museum.
 As the distance we had to cover that day was too long we took the train to Portugalete where we admired the incredible Vizcaya Bridge and then we kept going to Playa Las Arenas.